15 best beaches near Bristol under 90 minutes away

 Weston-super-Mare Beach, North Somerset

-Weston is a Victorian seaside resort that often gets a bad rap but I think it’s one of the best seaside towns near Bristol.
+On the coast near Bristol, is another Victorian seaside resort, Weston-super-Mare.
+The town often gets a bad rap, but I think it’s the best beach near Bristol.
 If you’re after sandy beaches near Bristol on a sunny summer’s day, it’s brilliant.
-Just next to the Grand Pier there is a vast expanse of sand in front of the marine parade that is great for sand-castling.
-From this area of the beach, views reach over the water to the Brean Down promontory and the fort at its end – a National Trust protected patch.
+There is a vast expanse of sand in front of the marine parade that is great for sand-castling, beside The Grand Pier.
+From this area of the beach, views reach over the water to the Brean Down promontory and the fort at its end.

 It is possible to swim at Weston at high tide, but you need to be very careful and abide by lifeguard guidance and heed the danger signs.
 Tides are strong here and there is sinking mud in these parts.

-For a quieter patch of golden sand, head towards Uphill Slipway Beach, just across the River Axe from Brean Beach or the slightly wild Sand Bay (shingley and sandy) sits two miles north of Weston and has nice views.
+For a quieter patch of golden sand, head towards Uphill Slipway Beach, just across the River Axe from Brean Beach.

 Weston-super-mare sandy beach - North Somerset coastline